MiniPIX SPACE

-The MiniPIX TPX3 SPACE is a compact, low-power radiation camera equipped with a Timepix3 chip for precise particle tracking and imaging.
-Engineered for durability, it boasts enhanced mechanical properties.
-It has passed stringent environmental testing, including a humidity test, a tri-axial vibration test (x, y, z), and a thermal ambient test, all conducted under ECSS standards.
+The MiniPIX SPACE is a compact, low-power radiation camera equipped with a Timepix3 chip for precise particle tracking and imaging.
+Engineered for durability, it offers enhanced mechanical properties.
+It has passed stringent environmental testing, including a humidity test, a tri-axial vibration test, and a thermal ambience test, all conducted under ECSS standards.

 Enquiry